Blackout (broadcasting): Federal elections

 Before the 2000 election, Elections Canada moved to reduce the effects of the blackout and the influence of unauthorized knowledge of election results in Western ridings by altering the times that polls close, so that polls no longer close at the same local time throughout the country.
 Polls in Atlantic Canada close at 9 p.m.
 Atlantic (9:30 in Newfoundland), polls from Alberta to Quebec close an hour later (9 p.m.
 Eastern, 8 p.m.
 Central and 7 p.m.
 Mountain) and finally, polls in British Columbia close an hour after that (7 p.m.
 Pacific).
-Historically, the results of the election are often not decisively known until more than an hour after polls close in the Eastern Time Zone, but are usually known within two hours of these polls closing.
+Historically, the results of the election are often not decisively known until more than an hour after polls close in the Eastern Time Zone, but are usually known within two hours of those polls closing.

-Provincial elections are not subject to blackout restrictions – in provinces that have two time zones, the vast majority of the population lives in one time zone or the other.
-Election laws in these provinces stipulate that all polls are to close at the same time – this time invariably being 8:00 p.m. (or 9:00 p.m. in Ontario beginning with the 2007 provincial election) in the time zone of the majority.
+Provincial elections are not subject to blackout restrictions—in provinces that have two time zones, the vast majority of the population lives in one time zone or the other.
+Election laws in these provinces stipulate that all polls are to close at the same time, this time invariably being 8:00 p.m. (or 9:00 p.m. in Ontario beginning with the 2007 provincial election) in the time zone of the majority.

 On August 17, 2011, Elections Canada Chief Electoral Officer Marc Mayrand suggested improvements of the voting system to Parliament; among them were a proposal to remove the blackout rule.
 Mayrand argued that "the growing use of social media puts in question not only the practical enforceability of the rule, but also its very intelligibility and usefulness in a world where the distinction between private communication and public transmission is quickly eroding.
 The time has come for Parliament to consider revoking the current rule."
 On January 13, 2012, it was announced that the federal government would introduce legislation that would repeal the blackout rule, citing the increased use of social media.
 The blackout rule was officially repealed in October 2015, prior to the 2015 Canadian federal election.